 Two of our most popular comfort brands, ECCO and Hotter shoes are both synonymous with comfort and quality.
-The iconic, best selling styles from these two brands were for many years so similar as to look like copies and designers at Ecco would certainly argue that there had been a bit of plagiarism going on.
-We have worked with these brands for many years and found a clear divergence over time, between what two brands which are so often confused for one another.
+The iconic, best-selling styles from these two brands were for many years so similar as to look like copies and designers at Ecco would certainly argue that there had been a bit of plagiarism going on.
+We have worked with these brands for many years and found a clear divergence over time, between what two brands are so often confused for one another.
 In this blog, we hope to share what makes these two brands great and which brand is likely to be best for you.

 Are ECCO good for your feet?

 ECCO Shoes are made on direct injection polyurethane sole units.
 This is by far the best sole construction method and ECCO are considered to be innovators of this construction.
 Direct injection PU soles are lightweight, flexible, hard-wearing, shock absorbent and long lasting.
 These elements make their shoes exceptionally comfortable and supportive for your feet.

 Another brand that creates shoes with PU sole units is Legero, who make gorgeous trainers and boots with superb comfort.
 One of our own exclusive brands IMAC creates superior leather shoes with cushioned lining and hard-wearing polyurethane soles.

 Do ECCO shoes last longer?

 The construction and materials used in the majority of ECCO Shoes mean that they are immediately at an advantage over many other brands, in terms of longevity.
 As with all high-quality goods, the better you look after something, the longer they could last, however, if they’ve made with hard wear in mind it helps a lot more.